tcltk/tcl/doc/markdown/lindex.md

 # Description

-The **lindex** command accepts a parameter, *list*, which it treats as a Tcl list.
-It also accepts zero or more *indices* into the list.
+The \fBlindex\fR command accepts a parameter, \fIlist\fR, which it treats as a Tcl list.
+It also accepts zero or more \fIindices\fR into the list.
 The indices may be presented either consecutively on the command line, or grouped in a Tcl list and presented as a single argument.

 If no indices are presented, the command takes the form: